steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

    - Check if the visual layout requires formula adjustments

 4. **Apply the behavior:**
+   - **CRITICAL: Include the STUDENT EDIT ZONE boundary markers exactly** - they must be present
-   - Copy the animation logic from stock gauge STUDENT EDIT ZONE
+   - Recreate the animation logic from stock gauge STUDENT EDIT ZONE
    - Adapt element IDs to match new design
    - Adjust rotation origins or positions if needed based on new design geometry
    - Keep the same localStorage key (filename-based detection will handle this)
-   - Preserve all the boilerplate (test mode, interval, clamp logic, etc.)
+   - Include all the boilerplate (test mode, interval, clamp logic, etc.)
+   - **Ensure both opening and closing boundary markers are present**
    - Update the comments to describe the new design

 5. Generate complete merged SVG with embedded script
 6. Student tests by opening in browser

-**Alternative workflow if student uploads stock gauge:**
+**Alternative workflow if student is iterating on their own custom code:**
-- If student uploaded the stock gauge SVG directly, skip step 2 and use the uploaded file instead
+- If student uploads their own working SVG (not a stock gauge), use that as the reference
+- This is for when they've already customized beyond the stock gauges
+- Extract their existing logic and apply it to their new design

 ### First Time Animation (Less Common)